St John the Evangelist's Church, Cambridge: History

 The church was founded in 1892 as a daughter church of St Andrew's Church, Cherry Hinton, to serve the developing residential area between Hills Road and Cherry Hinton Road.
 At first services were held in the chapel of Homerton College.
-The work to raise funds for a building were undertaken by a committee whose members were drawn from the local community and the University of Cambridge, under the chair of the Master of Peterhouse.
+The work to raise funds for a building was undertaken by a committee whose members were drawn from the local community and the University of Cambridge, under the chair of the Master of Peterhouse.
 In 1893 a retired clergyman, the Reverend John George, offered to serve as curate-in-change on a voluntary basis.
 He played a significant role in the project to build the new church and he and his wife donated the pulpit to mark their silver wedding anniversary.
 The first stage of the church building was made usable by the end of 1897 and John George became the first vicar that year, serving until 1903.

 The west end of the church was completed in 1929 during the priesthood of Reverend Patterson Morgan (1927-1938).
 The choir and clergy vestries were built in 1909.
-A parish room was built on the South side of the church in 1982 (Canon Frederick Wilkinson, 1975-1988), and extended to form the community rooms and new entrance area in 1995 (Canon Brian Jones, 1989-1997).
+A parish room was built on the south side of the church in 1982 (Canon Frederick Wilkinson, 1975-1988), and extended to form the community rooms and new entrance area in 1995 (Canon Brian Jones, 1989-1997).